prontog/blog-entries/pandoc_make/using_pandoc_and_make_to_extract_specs_from_a_word_document.md

 [Pandoc](http://pandoc.org/) is a fantastic tool for converting documents supporting most common markup formats.
-I first learned about it when I started using [R Markdown](http://rmarkdown.rstudio.com/) but didn't directly use it until I read ['From Word to Markdown to InDesign'](http://rhythmus.be/md2indd/) by [Dr Wouter Soudan](http://woutersoudan.be/).
+I first learned about it when I started using [R Markdown](http://rmarkdown.rstudio.com/) but didn't directly use it until I read ['From Word to Markdown to InDesign'](http://rhythmus.be/md2indd/) by [Dr. Wouter Soudan](http://woutersoudan.be/).

 ### Why (create a tool)